 Our primary purpose in obtaining personal information is to provide psychological assessment, counselling and consulting services to individuals, couples, and families in a responsible and professional manner.
 For example, information may be collected about a client’s health history, family history, physical and psychological condition, and social situation to help assess what their needs are, advise them of their treatment options and help them to receive the treatment they choose.

-It would be rare for Cobb Counselling Inc. to collect such information without the client's express consent, but this might occur in an emergency (e.g., the client is unconscious) or where it is believed the client would consent if asked and it is impractical to obtain consent (e.g., a family member passing a message on from a client and there is no reason to believe that the message is not genuine).
+It would be rare for CAI to collect such information without the client's express consent, but this might occur in an emergency (e.g., the client is unconscious) or where it is believed the client would consent if asked and it is impractical to obtain consent (e.g., a family member passing a message on from a client and there is no reason to believe that the message is not genuine).

 A fourth purpose for collecting personal information is to invoice clients for services that were not paid for at the time of the visit, to process credit card payments, or to collect on unpaid accounts.